This article was updated on Aug. 27, 2018.

 Global consulting giant PricewaterhouseCoopers (PwC) eliminated its dress code in 2016, reports Australian Financial Review (AFR).
 At the same time, the firm extended flexible working to its employees.
 This was all an effort designed by HR to boost employee engagement, notes AFR.
 "To be successful we need to give our people the autonomy to try new things, be different, bring their ideas forward and give them a go," PwC's Human Capital Leader Sue Horlin said, according to AFR.
 "You can only do that in an environment where you feel trusted and respected."

 People's expectations around conformity have also changed, especially as digital "disruptors" like Facebook, Google and Apple have created new ways of working.
-Today, many creative influencers and business leaders choose to wear their own adopted work uniform, Adweek notes.
-Facebook CEO Mark Zuckerberg wears the same gray t-shirt every day, reports Mashable.
-"I really want to clear my life to make it so that I have to make as few decisions as possible about anything except how to best serve this community," he says.
+Today, many creative influencers and business leaders choose to wear their own adopted work uniform.
+For years, Facebook founder Mark Zuckerberg famously wore the same gray shirt to work every day.

 The Way Forward for Workplace Dress Codes